Partial Differential Equations is All You Need for Generating Neural Architectures -- A Theory for Physical Artificial Intelligence Systems: Generating Neural Architectures

-Please note that information propagation speed at most is light speed $c$ because of physics law restriction, when calculate pooling and/or activate operation, we use the function $u(t+0.8 k)$, that means pooling or activate operation is after finishing convolution operation.
-A general express is
+It is noted that information propagates at most with the light speed $c$ because of physics law restriction.
+When we calculate pooling and/or activate operation, we use the function $u(t+0.8k)$, meaning that the pooling or activate operation is after the completion of convolution operation.
+A general expression can be $F(t_1) + C(t_{1+\delta}) \sim C( F(t_{1+\delta})) $, where $\delta$ stands for a very small quality, $F(\cdot)$ and $C(\cdot)$ are some functionals, and $C(\cdot)$ may play the role of activation function in neural networks.
+In this way, the nonlinear PDE is approximated with the quasi-linear PDE.